Skip to main content

 Background: We are a research team at Binghamton University conducting a study on the development of a self-help program to promote participation in everyday activities for children with Barth syndrome across home, school, and community settings.

-What will participants be asked to do: You will be asked to complete online questionnaires about your child’s self-help abilities, movement and coordination abilities, as well as participate in an interview to share your child’s experiences in daily activities.
+What will participants be asked to do: Parents and their children will be asked to complete questionnaires about the child’s self-help abilities and perceived fatigue.

 Who may qualify for participation: